Security DevOps Engineer

 - "AppSec, InfraSec, SOC, Compliance - for many companies, it's 4 teams.
 At Prezi, it's 4 engineers (for now...)"

-If you would like to learn even more about what we do or the team itself, here are some links to our open source projects, blog posts and presentations:
+If you would like to learn more about Prezi or the hiring process, please check out the FAQ section.
+If you are interested in more detail what Security team at Prezi does or did, here are some links to our open source projects, blog posts and presentations:

-- [presentation] What we learnt from running our Security Operations Center / BSidesLjubljana 2017 - video and prezi: https://bsidesljubljana.si/learnt-running-security-operations-center-gyorgy-demarcsek-robert-kiss/
+- [presentation] What we learnt from running our Security Operations Center @ BSidesLjubljana 2017

 Prezi is the cloud-based presentation platform that helps you connect more powerfully with your audience.
 Unlike traditional slides, Prezi’s open canvas allows you to navigate through topics freely, encouraging interaction and collaboration between you and your viewers.
 The result is conversational presentations that are more natural, more engaging, and more memorable.

 Want to learn more about Prezi?
-Visit http://prezi.com/
+Visit Prezi's website.

 Jobs You May Like